xCDAT/xcdat/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] I have noted that this is a breaking change for a major release (fix or feature that would cause existing functionality to not work as expected)